CQX96/CQX96-Linux/Documentation/dev-tools/kunit/index.rst

 restricted to things exposed to user-space.

-In addition, KUnit has kunit_tool, a script (``tools/testing/kunit/kunit.py``) that configures the Linux kernel, runs KUnit tests under QEMU or UML (`User Mode Linux <http://user-mode-linux.sourceforge.net/>`_), parses the test results and displays them in a user friendly manner.
+In addition, KUnit has kunit_tool, a script (``tools/testing/kunit/kunit.py``) that configures the CQX96 kernel, runs KUnit tests under QEMU or UML (`User Mode CQX96 <http://user-mode-CQX96.sourceforge.net/>`_), parses the test results and displays them in a user friendly manner.

 Features